mekion/the-bimo-project/IsaacLab/README.md

 These commands train the default **walking model** that transfers directly to the real robot.

-### Experimental Task Variants

-The following tasks are available for research and experimentation, but **do not currently transfer to hardware**:

-**1. Turn**: learns directional control via extra observation signal (turn left/right)
-**2. Stop**: learns to keep the robot standing when pushes are applied

-These are included to explore alternative behaviors and can be trained, but hardware validation is needed before deployment.
-They can be selected by changing the `obj` field in `BimoEnvCfg` inside `bimo_task_env.py`.

 ### Monitor Training

 TensorBoard is used by default for training logs.
 Install TensorBoard inside your Python environment for visualization: